Registration and Study Lists

 Students may not enroll in courses for credit for which they received either Advanced Placement (AP) or transfer credit.
 If students enroll in courses at Stanford for which they received equivalent AP unit credit, the duplicating AP unit credit will be removed.

-Some Stanford courses may be repeated for credit; they are specially noted in this bulletin.
+Some Stanford courses may be repeated for credit; they are specially noted in this policy.
 Most courses may not be repeated for credit.
 Under the general University grading system, when a course which may not be repeated for credit is retaken by a student, the following special rules apply:

-- A student may retake any course on his or her transcript, regardless of grade earned, and have the original grade, for completed courses only, replaced by the notation 'RP' (repeated course).
+- A student may retake any course on their transcript, regardless of grade earned, and have the original grade, for completed courses only, replaced by the notation 'RP' (repeated course).
 When retaking a course, the student must enroll in it for the same number of units originally taken.
 When the grade for the second enrollment in the course has been reported, the units and grade points for the second course count in the cumulative grade point average in place of the grade and units for the first enrollment in the course.
 Because the notation 'RP' can only replace grades for completed courses, the notation 'W' cannot be replaced by the notation 'RP' in any case.

 Amount of Work

 The usual amount of work for undergraduate students is 15 units per quarter; 180 units (225 for dual degree students) are required for graduation.
 Registration for fewer than 12 units is rarely permitted and may cause the undergraduate to be ineligible for certification as a full-time student.
 The maximum is 20 units (21 if the registration includes a 1-unit activity course).
 Requests for exception to the maximum may be considered for compelling reasons, the approval of which may include conditions or restrictions.
 A past superior academic performance is not considered to be sufficient justification for exceeding the maximum.
 Requests for registration of fewer than 12 or more than 20 units must be submitted to the office of the Vice Provost for Undergraduate Education, via the office of Academic Advising, Sweet Hall, first floor.
-For additional information regarding satisfactory academic progress, refer to the Academic Progress policy section.
+For additional information regarding satisfactory academic progress, refer to the Academic Progress policy.

 Matriculated graduate students are expected to enroll for at least eight units during the academic year; schools and departments may set a higher minimum.
 Petitions for programs of fewer than 8 must be signed by the student's department and submitted for consideration to the Office of the University Registrar.
 Graduate students are normally expected to enroll in no more than 24 units; registration for more than 24 units must be approved by the department.
 Under certain circumstances, graduate students may register on a part-time basis.
 See the Tuition, Fees, and Housing policy section.

 Enrollment for coterminal students is determined by their tuition group.
-See the Coterminal Master’s Degree: Tuition policy page.
+See the Coterminal Master’s Degree: Tuition Policy page.

 Undergraduates and graduate students with disabilities who may seek a reduced course load should contact the Office of Accessible Education.